MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 With multiple environments, in some cases no flows may appear to be running even with a full list of queued runs, as the gateway may be running flows in another environment.
 Run queues are per environment and cannot be prioritized one over the other.
 A message will be shown to indicate if the gateway is being used in another environment.

 ## Known issues
-- We recommend to avoid queuing too many short desktop flows (~under 1 min) in large machine groups.
+- Microsoft recommends that you limit the number of short (~under 1 min) desktop flows that you queue in large machine groups.
 - Machines and machine groups are not available in China regions.
-You can still view the desktop flow queue for your gateways by visiting the Desktop flow queues page under the Monitor section in the left navigation.
+You can still view the desktop flow queue for your gateways by visiting **Desktop flow queues** under the **Monitor** section in the left navigation.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]